aliisajad/Olist_Ecommerce/README.md

   <tr>
     <td colspan="2">
       <ul>
-        <li>97% of customers purchased only once.
-While high one-time buyer rates are common in marketplace e-commerce, the scale here signals that Olist's growth depended almost entirely on new customer acquisition — a key business risk.</li>
+        <li>The most striking finding in the dataset is that 97% of customers purchased only once.
+While a high proportion of one-time buyers is not unusual for e-commerce marketplaces where customers often arrive via search or promotions rather than brand loyalty, the scale here signals that Olist's growth was driven almost entirely by new customer acquisition.
+This represents a key risk, as the business depends on a constant flow of new customers, and any decline in customer acquisition would likely reduce revenue.</li>
-        <li>Repeat customers generate $260 in revenue per customer compared to $138 for one-time buyers, an 88% premium.
-This difference is driven by purchase frequency rather than higher spend per order — repeat customers actually spend slightly less per order ($106 vs. $126).</li>
+        <li>Repeat customers are much more valuable than one-time buyers.
+On average, repeat customers generate $260 in revenue compared to $138 for one-time buyers, an increase of 88%.
+This difference is mainly because repeat customers purchase more often, not because they spend more per order.
+In fact, repeat customers spend slightly less per order ($106 vs. $126).</li>
-        <li>The main retention opportunity is encouraging customers to return, not increasing their basket size.
-Since repeat customers return after an average of 81 days, targeted marketing in the 30–60 day window post-purchase represents the highest-leverage action available.</li>
+        <li>This suggests that the main opportunity is to encourage customers to return rather than to increase spending in a single purchase.
+Since repeat customers make their next purchase after an average of 81 days, targeted marketing efforts during the 30–60 days after a purchase could help increase repeat purchases.</li>
-        <li>Even a modest improvement — doubling the repeat customer rate from 3% to 6% — could significantly increase revenue without requiring additional customer acquisition spend.</li>
+        <li>Even a small increase in the share of repeat customers, from 3% to 6%, could significantly boost revenue without attracting additional new customers.</li>
       </ul>
     </td>
   </tr>